triplea-game/triplea/http-server/README.md

 - Verify that all needed GET parameters are present or terminate the request

 To terminate the request, just throw a IllegalArgumentException, it'l be mapped to a 400.

+## 404 error, but endpoint is registered!?

+Make sure in addition to the `@Path` annotation on the endpoint method, ensure the controller class has a `@Path("")` annotation on it.